dipanbhar/rest-api-svc/README.md

 ## Installation
 Steps to install and run this application

-1. navigate to rest-api-svc folder after git clone.
+1. Navigate to rest-api-svc folder after git clone.
-2.run command "npm install".
+2. Run command "npm install".
-3. to run this application run command "npm start".
+3. To run this application run command "npm start".

 ## Usage